-Upper division students with more than 60 hours earned are permitted a one-time late drop between the eighth and twelfth week of classes (see academic calendar for dates in summer terms).
+Upper division students with more than 60 hours earned are permitted a one-time (in the life of the academic program) late drop between the eighth and twelfth week of classes (see academic calendar for dates in summer terms).
 Tuition charges will remain.
 Approval by your academic dean is required.
 A course drop approved as a late drop will appear on your transcript with the notation "W".